 2. Experts actually agree on the right amount of homework

-The “10-minute rule” is widely accepted as the best measurement of homework amount.
+The “10-minute rule” is widely accepted as the best measurement of homework in terms of quantity.
 It goes like this: in 1st grade, kids should have 10 minutes of homework, 20 minutes in 2nd grade, and so on until about 2 hours of homework in 12th grade.

 Among many educational experts, the National PTA and National Education Association (parents and teachers) agree that, if these length guidelines are followed, homework benefits students.